 - Student responsibilities

 5. Once accommodations are approved by SDS, you will receive instructions on completing your “Semester Accommodation Request” in the Accommodate online system.
 This request notifies SDS that you would like your official accommodation letter sent to your faculty member(s).
+This is done every semester a student is enrolled and is requesting accommodations.

 6. If a student’s status changes, such as a worsening of a medical condition or a new diagnosis, hospitalization, change from undergraduate to graduate program, etc, we request that you notify an SDS staff member so we can best support you and determine if any change in accommodation may be needed.